GrapeCity/DsExcel-Java/README.md

 * The cell style is incorrect in the exported Excel file.(DOCXLS-5099)
 * Exception is thrown on calling 'Workbook.FromJson()' method.(DOCXLS-5112)
 * The result of 'Round' formula is incorrect in German culture.(DOCXLS-5117)
-* IlleagalArguement and NumberFormat exception would be thrown on opening particular excel file using GcExcel.(DOCXLS-5118)
+* IlleagalArguement and NumberFormat exception would be thrown on opening particular excel file using DsExcel.(DOCXLS-5118)
-* The formula in exported JSON by GcExcel is not the same as original JSON.(DOCXLS-5122)
+* The formula in exported JSON by DsExcel is not the same as original JSON.(DOCXLS-5122)
 * The floating object is lost in the exported JSON file.(DOCXLS-5125)
 * Exception is thrown on opening particular excel file.(DOCXLS-5129)
 * Exception is thrown on calling method 'Workbook.ToJson()' when workbook contains PivotTable.(DOCXLS-5140)